Yuzvendra Chahal: International career

 On 18 January 2019, Chahal took his 2nd One Day International 5 wicket haul by taking 6/42 against Australia.
 These were the joint best figures by an Indian bowler vs Aussies after Ajit Agarkar in 2003/04.
 These also were best figures by an Indian spinner at MCG in Australia against Australia.
 In this match, Australia scored 230 in 48.5 overs while India chased it easily by winning it from 7 wickets courtesy fine knocks from M.S.
 Dhoni, Kedar Jadhav.

 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.
 He ended his world cup campaign with 12 wickets.
 In November 2019, during the third T20I against Bangladesh, he became the third bowler for India to take 50 wickets in T20Is.

 On 4 December 2020, in the first T20I match against Australia, Chahal replaced Ravindra Jadeja as a suffering a concussion.
 Chahal was later named the man of the match, becoming the first concussion substitute to win the man of the match award in an international cricket fixture.

 In June 2021, he was named in India's One Day International (ODI) squad for their series against Sri Lanka.

 He was left out of the Indian 2021 T20 WC squad, prompting several questions and reactions.

 In February 2022, in the opening match against the West Indies, Chahal took his 100th wicket in ODI cricket.
 In June 2022, Chahal was named in India's squad for their T20I series against Ireland.

+In April 2024, Chahal became the first player in the history of Indian Premier League to complete 200 wickets.
+In May 2024, he was named in India’s squad for the 2024 ICC Men's T20 World Cup tournament.

+IPL career

+Chahal played four teams in the Indian Premier League (IPL).
+Between 2011 and 2013 he played for Mumbai Indians before moving to Royal Challengers Bangalore where he played between 2014 and 2021, including in the 2016 final losing side.
+He joined Rajasthan Royals ahead of the 2022 season, and was again on the losing side in the 2022 final.
+In 2024, he became the first bowler to take 200 IPL career wickets.

+After a lackluster start to the 2025 Indian Premier League, Chahal registered figures of 4/28 against the Kolkata Knight Riders on 15 April, helping the Punjab Kings successfully defend 111 runs, which is the lowest IPL total defended to date.
+He won Player of the Match for this performance.

 Chess career

 Chahal is the only player to represent India in both chess and cricket.
 He represented India in chess at the World Youth Chess Championship, though he gave up the game later when he struggled to find a sponsor.
-He is listed in World Chess Federation's official site, as per latest FIDE ratings, Chahal's rating is 1956.
+He is listed in World Chess Federation's official site; as per FIDE ratings, as of February 2025, Chahal's rating national rank in India was 1,967, while he was ranked 18,641 in Asia and 83,544 in the world.